nodejs/node/GOVERNANCE.md

 ## Collaborator Nominations

-Any existing Collaborator can nominate an individual making significant and valuable contributions across the Node.js organization to become a new Collaborator.
+Existing Collaborators can nominate someone to become a Collaborator.
+Nominees should have significant and valuable contributions across the Node.js organization.

-To nominate a new Collaborator, open an issue in the [nodejs/node][] repository, with a summary of the nominee's contributions, for example:
+To nominate a new Collaborator, open an issue in the [nodejs/node][] repository.
+Provide a summary of the nominee's contributions.
+For example:

 * Commits in the [nodejs/node][] repository.
   * Can be shown using the link